-As Bob and I were about to leave Montreal’s Botanical Garden, after a day-long tour of the wonderful Mosaicultures on exhibit, we came upon a Red Fox (Vulpes vulpes) sniffing around the various plants in one specialized garden.
+As Bob and I were about to leave Montreal’s Botanical Gardens, after a day-long tour of the wonderful Mosaicultures 2013 on exhibit, we came upon a Red Fox (Vulpes vulpes) sniffing around the various plants in one specialized garden.
 What a surprise to find this wild creature quite at home in urban Montreal.

-Montreal’s Botanical Garden occupies 75 hectares in the heart of Montreal, and as we walked in among the over 30 different types of gardens, we saw an endless variety of plants and flowers.
+Montreal’s Botanical Gardens occupies 75 hectares in the heart of Montreal, and as we walked in among the over 30 different types of gardens, we saw an endless variety of plants and flowers.
 In fact, over 22,000 different types of plants can be found on the grounds.

 The day we visited, Bob and I saw various wild beasts, rustic animals made of mud, sticks and dried grass such as The Boars of Sally Island,

 and woodland creatures made of boreal lichen and mosses like this wolf that is howling at the moon,

 but the last thing we expected to have cross our path in the perfectly manicured and refined space was a fluffy red fox.
 Its sheer existence at the Montreal Botanical Gardens substantiates the conviction espoused by organizers of this year’s mosaiculture competition in one of their underlying themes, Nature in the Urban Environment.
 The organizers could not have asked for a more perfect example of the symbiosis between Man and Nature.

 Much like us, the fox seemed to be enjoying the scents of the assorted plantings in the garden at hand.